bekezie/StudentHousingFinder3.0/README.md

 - Will use a Hash Set to store listings key-value pairs.
 We will provide an attribute score to keep track of the rank of each listing object and reference it’s key in a sorted set.

+- To get the score of a listing a String count will be used.

 - By doing so we can call each listing object by its key in a sorted set which is ordered by the score attribute from each listing object.

 ![Logo](screenshots/RankingListing.png)